jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

     > jx package javascript_file name_of_the_package [-slim file||folder, file||folder2, ...] [-add file||folder, file||folder2, ...] [-native]

 This command recursively scans the current folder and generates a `JXP` package information file based on all files in that directory.
-After that compiles the `JXP` file (by invoking `compile` command).
+After that, it compiles the `JXP` file (by invoking `compile` command).

-* `javascript_file` - the main file, which will be executed when JX package will be launched with JXcore.
+* `javascript_file` - the main file, which will be executed when JX package is launched with JXcore.
 * `name_of_the_package` - indicates the name of the package file.
 For example, giving the value *MyPackage*  will create *mypackage.jx* file.

 Suppose you have a simple *Hello_World* project, with just two files: *helloworld.js* and *index.html*.
 When you call: